Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Conclusions

 \section{Conclusions}

-In this paper, we introduced a novel black-box technique for system test code fault localization (TCFL) that leverages Large Language Models (LLMs) in a fully static manner, avoiding the need for repeated test executions.
+In this paper, we introduced a novel black-box technique for system-level test code fault localization (TCFL) that leverages Large Language Models (LLMs) in a fully static manner, avoiding the need for repeated test executions.
 Our approach estimates the execution trace of a failing test case from a single failure log and prunes irrelevant statements to guide the LLM in identifying likely faulty locations.
 We presented three estimation algorithms and a masking-based evaluation strategy to assess trace accuracy.
-Through comprehensive evaluation on an industrial dataset, we demonstrated that our estimated traces achieve high fidelity, enabling effective and efficient fault localization (FL) across different levels of code granularity.
+Through a comprehensive evaluation on an industrial dataset, we demonstrated that our estimated traces achieve high fidelity, enabling effective and efficient fault localization (FL) across different levels of code granularity.
 Our findings highlight that coarse-grained function-level prompting yields high precision, while block-level TCFL offers a favorable balance between context and granularity.

-Our TCFL technique is highly beneficial across different parameter settings, particularly for identifying faults in system test code when test engineers lack access to the system's source code.
-This is a common scenario in industrial development environments, which often involve large numbers of faulty test cases.
-This work opens a new direction for practical, execution-free FL in complex system test code and sets the stage for future enhancements in trace estimation and static LLM-guided debugging.
+Our TCFL technique is highly beneficial across different parameter settings, particularly for identifying faults in system-level test code when test engineers lack access to the system's source code.
+This is a common scenario in industrial development environments, where large numbers of complex faulty test cases are often encountered.
+This work opens a new direction for practical, execution-free FL in complex system-level test code.
+It sets the stage for future enhancements in trace estimation and static LLM-guided debugging.